 Advanced clinical training in the third (and possibly fourth) year may be supported by the training site itself rather than the Consortium institutions.
-Stipends may vary and support is not guaranteed to all students.
-Any clinical stipends received are considered toward the specified stipend amount in the award letter.
+Any clinical stipends received are considered toward the specified stipend level provided in the admissions offer letter.